natocool2/Easynet-Pro-KB/project-plan.md

 ## Conclusion

-The Easynet Pro Knowledge Base development is progressing steadily, with solid foundations established and consistent progress being made.
-The completion of the Legal Support section represents another significant milestone, as we now have comprehensive coverage of three critical components of the ecosystem.
+The Easynet Pro Knowledge Base development continues to make strong progress, with solid foundations established and consistent advancement through the planned sections.
+The completion of the Marketing and Communication section represents another significant milestone, as we now have comprehensive coverage of four critical components of the ecosystem.

-The focus now shifts to developing the Marketing and Communication section, which will provide essential information on digital marketing, advertising, content creation, and brand development.
-This section will complement the previous sections by addressing the market-facing strategies necessary for successful business growth and customer acquisition.
+The focus has now shifted to developing the Technological Development section, with the first four documents (Web Platforms, Landing Pages, Websites, and Blogs) already completed.
+These documents provide essential information on key technological components that form the foundation of modern digital business infrastructure.

-The established templates, quality assurance processes, and structured approach are ensuring that all content meets the high standards required for this comprehensive resource.
-With 17 of 69 documents completed (24.6% of the total), the project remains on track to complete all sections within the 16-week timeline originally established.
+The established templates, quality assurance processes, and structured approach continue to ensure that all content meets the high standards required for this comprehensive resource.
+The project remains on track to complete all sections within the 16-week timeline originally established, with a current completion rate of 39.1% of all planned documents.

 ---